Addepar/ember-table/tests/dummy/app/pods/docs/quickstart/template.md

   </EmberTable>
 ```

-And viola!
+And voila!
 You should have a basic table up and running!